k78ma/quartz/content/3A/MTE 325/Microcontroller Architecture.md

 The **system bus** is the main bus in the microcontroller and connects the microprocessor to the other blocks in the system.
 Using a system bus reduces the number of wires, and decreases the size of the chip itself.
 Buses also allow for easy expansion or reconfiguration of peripherals, which is useful in re-using hardware designs from one microcontroller to the next.

-To understand how a processor and the system bus interface, see [[CPU-Memory Interface]].
+To understand how a processor and the system bus interface, see [[CPU-Memory Interface - CPU View]].

 ## MMIO
 In [[MTE 325 - Embedded Systems|MTE 325]], only systems where the CPU is connected to the same system bus for both memory and I/O are considered – this is called the memory mapped I/O configuration.